DIAGNijmegen/picai_prep/README.md

 `pip install git+https://github.com/DIAGNijmegen/picai_prep`

 ## Usage
-The preprocessing pipeline consists of four independent stages: [DICOM][dicom-archive] → [MHA][mha-archive] → nnUNet → nnDetection.
-These three conversion steps can be performed independently.
+The preprocessing pipeline consists of four independent stages: [DICOM][dicom-archive] → [MHA][mha-archive] → [nnUNet][nnunet-archive] → [nnDetection][nndetection-archive].
+The three conversion steps between these four stages can be performed independently.
 See below for documentation on each step.

 ### MHA → nnUNet
-The conversion to nnUNet is controlled through a configuration file which lists all input sequences (and optionally, annotations).
+The conversion from [MHA archive][mha-archive] to [nnUNet raw data format][nnunet-archive] is controlled through a configuration file which lists all input sequences (and optionally, annotations).
 This configuration file specifies which sequences should be selected from the available (MHA) sequences.
 An excerpt of the format is given below:

 ```json
 "dataset_json": {